Species Name: Phragmipedium kovachii

 - Water: keep roots moist – they don’t like drying out.
 I let the plant sit in 1/4-1/2″ of water most of the year (but especially after repotting).
 Weekly watering still happens and I will flush at least a full pot of water through the pot and roots.

 - Nutrients & pH: they come from alkaline areas of Peru, so Calcium is a must.
 You can supplement this by adding limestone, granite, or eggshells in the potting media—in acidic conditions, those materials will release calcium.
 I acidify my water to 5.8-6.5 when feeding w/ fertilizer, every third or fourth watering, and flush my pots with tap water (7.9pH).
-I supplement calcium by dissolving a small amount of eggshell into vinegar and then dilute that solution into water about once a month.
+I supplement calcium with an organic fertilizer called Gaia Green All Purpose 4-4-4, which has glacial rock dust and oyster shell in it.

 - Nutrients Part 2: these plants grow fast and are large/robust with lots of leaves and roots – to support this growth, they need good fertilizer, but that doesn’t mean lots of synthetic fertilizer.
 I use organic fertilizer at about 1/4 tsp per pot two times per year – this includes a mix of bloodmeal, bat guano, greensand and rock dust.
 The plants also get 1/4 strength MSU fert once a week.

 - Light: They need moderately-bright light but are stressed by high temps over 24c/75f.
 LEDs work well to deliver consistent amounts of light without causing heat-related burn.

 - Temperature: The general rage is noted at the top of this post, the only thing I will add is that during heat waves in the summer (when our temperatures indoors reach 30c), the plant suffers often getting chlorotic yellowing in tessellated patterns on the leaves.
 I would avoid growing them too warm if you want to succeed with this plant, but if you’ve had success growing them over 30C, please let me know so I can provide that info to others.